-The whole idea is that Wilderness is a relaxed and approachable place where you can still experience the pinnacle of food and drink innovation, something which our REVIEW looked to see if they’d pulled off.
+The whole idea is that Wolf At The Door is a relaxed and approachable place where you can still experience the pinnacle of food and drink innovation, something which our REVIEW looked to see if they’d pulled off.

-As a man with a constant thirst in his throat (much to my detriment in recent weeks), I was offered the chance to head down to Wilderness to check out the booze side of things – to check out their fancy new cocktail menu – APERTURE.
+As a man with a constant thirst in his throat (much to my detriment in recent weeks), I was offered the chance to head down to Wolf At The Door to check out the booze side of things – to check out their fancy new cocktail menu – APERTURE.

 Now I’m not much of a fan of pomp and circumstance so I’ll lay it all out for you now.
 First of all, the menu looks fantastic, with a two-page spread dedicated to each drink, one telling you what’s in it, the other providing a picture of some ‘wilderness’ that aims to evoke the main ideas behind it.

-Wilderness tasked artist Michael J. Thomason with the task of exploring the UK with the concept of wilderness firmly in his brain box.
-He aimed to produce images that challenge the recently prevalent idea of Wilderness as paradise.
+Wolf At The Door tasked artist Michael J. Thomason with the task of exploring the UK with the concept of wilderness firmly in his brain box.
+He aimed to produce images that challenge the recently prevalent idea of wilderness as paradise.

-The man behind the menu is Adam Day, Bar Manager at Wilderness and champion of all things seasonal.
+The man behind the menu is Adam Day, Bar Manager at Wolf At The Door and champion of all things seasonal.
 Since moving to Manchester a few years back he’s won a long list of accolades for his cocktail skills, as well as opening Peggy’s Bar in Salford in 2017.